 Making an offer on a house is as much of an art form as it is a strategic move.
-You want to make an offer that will save you money (of course), but you also want your offer to appeal to the sellers as well.
+You want to make an offer that will save you money (of course), but you also want your offer to appeal to the sellers.

 So, how do you even come up with an offer that is both reasonable and non-offensive?

 Of course, this is just an estimate — you’re still going to want to get preapproved for a mortgage.
-This prequalification will give you a better estimate of the size of the loan you’ll qualify for, and it can work as documentation to show the sellers that you’re likely to be approved for the mortgage.
+Prequalification will give you a better estimate of the size of the loan you’ll qualify for, and it can function as documentation to show sellers that you’re likely to be approved for a mortgage.

-With that in consideration, let’s say you’re interested in buying a $300,000 house.
-Let’s look at different circumstances where it would be acceptable to offer lower than asking price.
+Let’s look at different circumstances where it would be acceptable to offer lower than the asking price.

 When it’s reasonable to offer 20% or more below the asking price

 One of the most significant factors that will work to your benefit when offering below asking is if it’s an active buyer’s market.
-When the market is in the buyer’s favor, this means that there are fewer qualified buyers than there are houses for sale, which gives the buyers some negotiation power.
-Not only that, if the house has been on the market for more than six months, the seller is more likely to accept a lower offer.
+In a buyer’s market, there are fewer qualified buyers than there are houses for sale, which gives buyers some leverage.
+Not only that, if a house has been on the market for a while, the seller is more likely to accept a lower offer to close the deal.

 Some significant repairs that might spur a price reduction include:

-Another situation where it would be acceptable to offer 20% or more below asking is when the house has been priced significantly higher than what other homes in the neighborhood have sold for.
-If comparable homes have sold much lower than what the house you’re interested in, that could work in your favor.
+It’s also acceptable to offer 20% or more below asking when the house has been priced significantly higher than what other homes in the neighborhood have sold for.
+If comparable homes have sold for much lower than the list price of the house you’re interested in, that could work in your favor.